piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 To run the simulation, the *piclas* binary is used and to visualize the resulting *.h5* output files, the post-processing too *piclas2vtk* is required to convert them into the standard *.vtu* format.

-The compile flag `PICLAS_READIN_CONSTANT=ON` enables user-defined natural constants for the speed of light $c0$, permittivity $eps$ and permeability $mu$ of vacuum, which must then be supplied in the parameter input file in this test case.
+The compile flag `PICLAS_READIN_CONSTANT=ON` enables user-defined natural constants for the speed of light $c$, permittivity $\varepsilon_0$ and permeability $\mu$ of vacuum, which must then be supplied in the parameter input file in this test case.
 The physical constants used for defining the species properties (mass and charge) in this tutorial are also normalized.

 To avoid having to use the absolute file path of the executables, an alias or a symbolic link may be created.